 Years after the fact, I remain flummoxed as to why my neighbor Daniel – an otherwise normal, rational person – ripped down and pulled out a spectacular, 20-foot-tall labyrinth of colorful crossvine that was growing on a trellis he had built up against his house.

 Crossvine is a fast-growing climbing vine that can reach 50 feet tall.
-In early spring, it produces clusters of showy orange-red, sometimes yellow, trumpet-shaped flowers against a background of 4- to 6-inch-long glossy leaves.
+In early spring, it produces clusters of showy orange-red, sometimes yellow, trumpet-shaped flowers against a background of four- to six-inch-long glossy leaves.

 When new leaves appear, they’re a light green color.
 As they mature and summer progresses, they deepen to a dark green.
 And then in winter some, but not all, of the leaves turn reddish-purple.

 Crossvine is native to forested areas of east Texas, as well as parts of the southeastern, eastern, and midwestern United States.